tofarr/eventy/eventy/sql/README.md

 # SQL Event Queue Implementation

-This module provides SQL-based implementations of EventQueue and QueueManager using SQLAlchemy and Alembic for database operations and migrations.
+This module provides SQL-based implementations of EventQueue and QueueManager using SQLAlchemy for database operations.

 ## Installation